Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Practical Design Trade

 All breaking chains from $SO(10)$ to $G_{\rm SM}$ are presented in Fig.~2 in the main text, which can be classified into four categories \cite{King:2020hyd} and also presented below.
-Each breaking chain leads to topological defects generated in the early Universe.
-We will check, from chain to chain, if a SGWB signal is observable via a cosmological phase transition via a GUT-related intermediate symmetry breaking, mainly focusing on the breaking of the lowest intermediate symmetry breaking to the SM gauge symmetry. \begin{itemize} \item[(a)] The breaking chain with the Georgi-Glashow $SU(5)$ and the $U(1)_{B-L}$ as an intermediate symmetry.
+Each breaking chain leads to topological defects generated in the early Universe. {We systematically assess, for each breaking chain, the potential observability of a stochastic gravitational wave background (SGWB) signal generated by a cosmological phase transition or metastable strings, with particular focus on the phase transition resulting from intermediate symmetry breaking in each chain.} \begin{itemize} \item[(a)] The breaking chain with the GG $SU(5)$ and the $U(1)_{B-L}$ as an intermediate symmetry.

 The breaking of $SO(10) \to G_{51}$ and $G_{51} \to G_{3211}$ (which is essentially $SU(5) \to G_{\rm SM}$) generates monopoles, which are denoted by ``m'' above the arrow.
-The null observation of proton decay requires the BNV breaking scale, as well as the corresponding monopole mass generated at the same scale, above $10^{15}$~GeV.
-These super heavy monopoles will dominate the energy density of the Universe later during the expansion and thus they are unwanted topological defects and should be inflated.
+The null observation of proton decay requires the baryon number violating (BNV) breaking scale, along with the corresponding monopole mass generated at the same scale, to be above $10^{15}$~GeV.
+These super heavy monopoles will dominate the energy density of the Universe later during the expansion in the radiation era and thus they are unwanted topological defects and should be inflated.
 The breaking $G_{3211} \to G_{\rm SM}$ (which is essentially the breaking of the gauge $U(1)_{B-L}$) generates cosmic strings, denoted as ``s'' above the arrow.
 As the existence of cosmic strings is safe for the evolution of Universe in the radiation- and matter-domination eras, the inflation can be introduced before the breaking of $G_{3211}$.
 In other word, we can assume reheating processes before the breaking of $G_{3211}$.
 As a consequence, the phase transition for $U_{B-L}$ breaking and the generation of cosmic strings happens in the radiation era.
 In this breaking chain, there is no restriction on the breaking scale of $U(1)_{B-L}$ as it is separated from the $SU(5)$ unification.
 For a SGWB spectrum with the peak frequency around kHz - MHz, the $U(1)_{B-L}$ breaking scale should be somewhere within $10^6$ - $10^9$~GeV.

 \item[(b)] The breaking chain with the flipped $SU(5)\times U(1)$ as intermediate symmetry.